 Like in Gabor Mate’s book – ‘When The Body Says No”, we tend to ignore what our body is saying to us when we are in discomfort.
 He focuses on significant illnesses that appear after the body has been given warning signs for years.
 We can follow this philosophy for all disruptive matters of our lives, including a breakup.

 Our body tells us when something isn’t right with a partner or lover.
 It tells us with small signals at first, such as headaches or allergies or backaches or chest issues.
 These are all signs that our immune system is compromised and this points to stress as the instigator.
-You have to ask yourself; What’s stressful in your relationship right now?
+You have to ask yourself; What’s stressful in my relationship right now?

 In energy practice, the pain area is indicative of the mental emotion.
 For example, if you have lower back pains.
 The low back connects to the Root Chakra, which represents our foundation and connection to our tribe, stability, and feeling grounded.
 Anything to do with our back informs us of a past issue, and lower back pain represents financial security.